-The group, calling itself "Team-Evil", apparently includes hackers in Saudi Arabia, investigators found additional evidence of the teen's criminal activity.
-He will be charged with several serious computer-related crimes.
+The group, calling itself "Team-Evil", apparently includes hackers in Saudi Arabia,

 Lebanon, Turkey, and other Muslim countries.

 Three main networks from which the virtual

 terrorism originated were found to have been

 located in Saudi Arabia, and police suspect that

 other Arabs with Israeli citizenship are involved, as

 well.